antpearson/Mixd-CSS-Framework/README.md

 - When you add a new breakpoint you wish to include in IE &mdash; include it in `ie.scss`
 - Older IE (below IE7) recieves a fixed-width *mobile* version via styles in `oldie.scss`
 - Serve additional IE7 &amp; 8 styles **only** in `ie.scss` using relevant classes on the `<html>` element
+- Support for Proportioanal Grids is also added via mixin for each breakpoint
 - **Never polyfill IE with media query support**

 ## Javascript